chaostoolkit-incubator/kubernetes-job/README.md

 # kubernetes-job

-A kubernetes job for executing the Chaos Toolkit's chaos run command
+A kubernetes job for executing the Chaos Toolkit's chaos run command.